ajs63/pos_tagger/README.md

 # Part of Speech Tagger

 Part of speech(POS) of a word is its grammatical property like noun, pronoun, verb, adjective etc. POS tagging is assigning words in a corpus with their respective parts of speech.
-The pos_tagger.ipynb notebook shows how to pos tag for custom corpus through nltk.
+The pos_tagger.ipynb notebook shows example of how to pos tag for custom corpus through nltk.

 * **Unigram** -
 Most frequent tag for the word in training corpus.